 - American Express® Blue Business Cash Card — Best for cash rewards

+There is no welcome offer for the Blue Business lineup.
 You won’t have the chance to earn bonus points by spending a minimum amount of money during an introductory period.
-No welcome bonus is a definite downside of these cards, but the introductory APR can be worth it if you need to make a large purchase.
+No welcome bonus is a downside of these cards.

 The annual fee for both cards is $0 (See Rates & Fees of the American Express® Blue Business Cash Card) (See Rates & Fees of The Blue Business® Plus Credit Card from American Express).
 No annual fee makes this a great option for any business, especially if you primarily need a secondary card to maximize your non-bonus purchases.
 Now you can earn 2% back instead of the standard 1%.